twaslowski/kubernetes-workshop/README.md

 ## Prerequisites

-You need the following software installed on your local machine:
+You **need** to perform the following steps before you can follow this guide:

-- [kubectl](https://kubernetes.io/docs/tasks/tools/) - the Kubernetes command-line tool.
+- Install [kubectl](https://kubernetes.io/docs/tasks/tools/) - the Kubernetes command-line tool.
-- [flux](https://fluxcd.io/docs/installation/) - a tool to manage Kubernetes clusters declaratively.
+- Install [flux](https://fluxcd.io/docs/installation/) - a tool to manage Kubernetes clusters declaratively.
-- A [GitHub Personal Access Token](https://github.com/settings/tokens) with the `repo` scope to bootstrap FluxCD.
+- Create a [GitHub Personal Access Token](https://github.com/settings/tokens) with the `repo` scope to bootstrap FluxCD.

-Optional, but recommended:

-- [task](https://taskfile.dev/) - a task runner to manage the setup of your cluster.
+- Fork this repository to your own GitHub account.
+This will be used to store the configuration of your cluster.

+You also **should** have a rudimentary understanding of Kubernetes concepts such as Pods, Deployments, Services, and Namespaces.
+If you don't, [Section 0](#step-0-understanding-the-problem-statement) will cover some of the basics, but you _really_ should check out the Kubernetes documentation or a beginner's guide first.

+The official tutorial is a great place to start: [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics).

+You **should**, but do not have to, perform the following steps:

+- Install [task](https://taskfile.dev/) - this guide provides some convenience commands using Task.
-- [age](https://age-encryption.org/) - a simple, modern and secure file encryption tool.
+- Install [age](https://age-encryption.org/) - for sealed secrets management.
+  You can use GPG, but this guide will not cover it.
-- An AWS Account to set up reliable storage for backups, external secrets management, and more (optional).
+- An AWS Account to set up reliable storage for backups, external secrets management.
+  You can also use different cloud providers or a minio instance.

 # Setting up your cluster